COSC3020/detecting-isomorphism-22dcolli/README.md

 ### Answer

 I believe that the worst case for this algorithm would be that it would have to check everything before eventually deciding that the two graphs were not isomorphic.
-That means that it would complete the easy checks which needs to check the matrixes for both graphs for a $\Theta(V^2)$
+That means that it would complete the easy checks which needs to check the matrixes for both graphs for a $\Theta(V^2)$ with the "edgeCount" helper function.
+Then the recursive portion is mainly repsonsible for going through and checking each node and their potential neighbors using the "isPossible" helper function(which is $\Theta(V)$ alone), which would be $\Theta(V!)$ because essentially it is going through the potential permutations node by node.
+It should be noted the complexity for "isPossible" did not simply dissapear, but because it was used in the recursive backtracking, which itself had a higher order term $V!$, the $V$ from the helper is outpaced.
+That leaves an overall worst-case complexity of $\Theta(V^2*V!)$.